 - i.
-Only South African citizens and permanent residents are eligible for master's and doctoral bursaries; - ii.
+Only South African citizens and permanent residents are eligible for master's and doctoral scholarships; - ii.
 Only applicants that are eligible for FCS funding will be awarded NRF-DAAD funding; and - iii.
-Applicants should have a general interest in an education and cultural exchange with Germany.
+Applicants should have a general interest in an educational and cultural exchange with Germany.

-4.6 Additional eligibility criteria for NRF-SASOL FOUNDATION applicants
+4.5 Additional eligibility criteria for NRF-SASOL FOUNDATION applicants